kellygemmill/SudokuSolver/README.md

 # SudokuSolverWeb-Backend
-This is a sudoku solver app written in Java using Spring Boot.
+This is a sudoku solver API written in Java using Spring Boot.
 This app uses backtracking to solve a valid sudoku board of any size (4x4, 9x9, 16x16, etc).

 ## How to use: